tegha-romeo/HOMEWORK/README.md

-Tis is a script that tries to rename a file
+# This is a script that tries to rename a file